 A video was provided as an example.
 A man in the study quickly finds 11 items - four more than needed to win the $20 prize - but Robovie tells him he only found five.
-You can see the video here.
-Here is a transcript of the conversation between Robovie and the upset participant:
+You can see the video and find a transcript here.

 The researchers are also concerned about the use of robots in warfarce.
 Kahn says, "Using robotic warfare, such as drones, distances us from war, can numb us to human suffering, and make warfare more likely."